Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] With collection form, when you submit, it only takes the most recent of each category (collection name, category name, item name)
 - [x] Pressing enter in any textfield in collection creation form adds another field to category name
 - [x] itemNames is hitting undefined not perfectly characterized conditions beyond x are replaced with same value
 - [x] With collection form, if you click add another foo, it clears the whole form